Parliamentary.ai

 Overview

 This bill proposes a system for recalling Members of Parliament (MPs) in the UK.
-If enough voters in a constituency sign a petition expressing a lack of confidence in their MP, a recall election can be triggered, potentially leading to the MP's removal from office and a by-election.
+If a sufficient number of constituents sign a petition expressing loss of confidence in their MP, a recall election can be triggered, potentially leading to the MP's removal from office.

 Description